ahnguyen17/CompassAI/memory-bank/progress.md

 - Corrected variable initialization order and API payload formatting in `chatMessages.js` to prevent runtime errors when handling vision models.
 - Refactored frontend image URL construction to correctly use the base server URL without the API path prefix.
 - Modified backend response and frontend message handling to enable immediate display of uploaded images without page refresh.
+- Extended vision icon display logic in the frontend model selector to custom models by checking a new `baseModelSupportsVision` flag provided by the backend.